zotonic/zotonic/doc/developer-guide/deployment/privilegedports.rst

   hosting: it makes sure that Zotonic knows which site is being requested when somebody visits `www.mysite.com`.

-   .. note:: Your actual site location might be different, see the :term:`User sites directory`.
+   .. note:: Your actual site location might be different, see the :term:`zotonic user directory`.

 Running behind another web server / proxy